KyleGoetke/DriveBackup/README.md

-# RemovableDriveBackup
+# DriveBackup

-This script detects any connected removable drives and, given confirmation by the user, copies all contents of a drive to a predetmined folder.
+This script searches connected drives and, once the target is found (`E:\` by default), all contents of the drive are copied to a predetermined folder.

 ## Updates

+#### v0.3 - April 22, 2022

+Adjusted drive checking, only proceeds if `E:\` is detected

+Added verbose output + time delays

 #### v0.2 - April 20, 2022